Lawrence – Success Study

 After so many years at one company, Lawrence knew that his job searching skills were rusty and that he would probably benefit from professional help.
 His suspicions were confirmed when two to three months of job hunting on his own yielded few leads.
 He started researching executive coaching firms and found The Barrett Group (TBG).

 “I tried job boards and LinkedIn, but what I was doing wasn’t working.
 I was concerned that I wasn’t prepared for a hard job hunt that would require good interview skills, an impressive resume, and finding the right people to talk to,” said Lawrence.
-“The Barrett Group offered services for everything I needed – and it also had the same name as me!”
+“The Barrett Group offered services for everything I needed!”

 Lawrence’s journey started with TBG’s Clarity Program.